osquery/osquery/docs/wiki/deployment/yara.md

 }
 ```

 The first thing to notice is the *file_paths* section, which is used to describe which paths to monitor for changes.
 Each key is an arbitrary category name and the value is a list of paths.
 The syntax used is documented [here](http://osquery.readthedocs.org/en/latest/development/wildcard-rules/index.html).
-The paths, when expanded out by osquery, are monitored for changes and processed by the [file_changes](https://osquery.io/docs/tables/#file_changes) table.
+The paths, when expanded out by osquery, are monitored for changes and processed by the [file_events](https://osquery.io/docs/tables/#file_events) table.

 The second thing to notice is the *yara* section, which contains the configuration to use for YARA within osquery.
 The *yara* section contains two keys: *signatures* and *file_paths*.
 The *signatures* key contains a set of arbitrary key names, called "signature groups".
-The value for each of these groups are the absolute paths to the signature files that will be compiled and stored within osquery.
+The value for each of these groups are the paths to the signature files that will be compiled and stored within osquery.
+The paths to the signature files can be absolute or relative to ```/etc/osquery/yara/```.
 The *file_paths* key maps the category name for an event described in the global *file_paths* section to a signature grouping to use when scanning.

 For example, when a file in */usr/bin/* and */usr/sbin/* is changed it will be scanned with *sig_group_1*, which consists of *foo.sig* and *bar.sig*.
 When a file in */Users/wxs/tmp/* (recursively) is changed it will be scanned with *sig_group_1* and *sig_group_2*, which consists of all three signature files.